DanGioGames/factorio-combinator-orchestra/USER MANUAL.md

 Select `offset` by setting <img src="/images/screenshots/virtual-signal-O.png" width="24" height="24"/> in Arpeggiator's input.
 The offset will delay or advance the pattern by given amount of breves (sixteenth notes).

 #### <a name="adding-new-chords"></a>Adding new chords
+To add new chords to the Chord bank, you need to place the Arpeggiator-Chord-bank-extension blueprint.
+Placing this blueprint adds 8 new `chord-type` entries in the Chord-bank, referenced as 17-24.

 #### <a name="adding-new-patterns"></a>Adding new patterns
+To add new patterns to the Pattern bank, you need to place the Arpeggiator-Pattern-bank-extension blueprint.